tranhelen/tranhelen/_posts/2019-03-03-jupiterisone.md

 layout: post
 title: Jupiter is One
 date: 2019-03-03
 excerpt: On March 1st, Rich and I celebrated the one year anniversary of incorporating Jupiter.
-Over the course
+Over the
 ---

 On March 1st, Rich and I celebrated the one year anniversary of incorporating Jupiter.
 Over the course of the year we have: